dustinpfister/blog_posts/_posts/lodash-find.md

 ## 11 - Conclusion

 Many of the methods in lodash provide functionality that is very similar to certain native methods, but often they do bring a little something more to the table.
+Still it is often not so hard to just find what I am looking for in an array or collection by just working with what there is to play with in native javaScript by itself.

 I have updated this post a few times now, and I will likely update this post again in the future once again at some point.
 If you are in the mood check out [my other posts on lodash](/categories/lodash/).